justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

     "I know how to do it in the more general case.
     But, I will not let programmers do it because they are immature."
-    This "nanny" control is not necessarily a good thing.
+    This nanny control is not necessarily a good thing.
     I am of two minds here.
     I am trying to not be a nanny here.
     I'm trying to show you the spectrum.